LispCookbook/cl-cookbook/data-structures.md

 In the
 [Alexandria](https://common-lisp.net/project/alexandria/draft/alexandria.html#Conses)
-library, see some functions like `remove-from-plist`, `alist-plist`,…
+library, see more functions like `remove-from-plist`, `alist-plist`,…

 ## Plist